-Situated in the south-east of the magnificent Aegean Sea, the island of Kos is one of the most popular destinations in Greece for holidays in 2017.
+Situated in the south-east of the magnificent Aegean Sea, the island of Kos is one of the most popular destinations in Greece for holidays in 2017 and 2018.

 With picturesque villages, beautiful beaches, clear blue skies and an enduring history, it is easy to fall in love with Kos.
 As the third largest island in the Dodecanese, and rich with Greek and Roman landmarks, Kos draws holidaymakers from all over to experience a taste of Greece.

 The climate is ideal, the food delicious, the history amazing and the culture invigorating.
 Discover the volcanic landscape, seek out the top-notch local restaurants or dance ‘til dawn in one of the late night bars and clubs.
 Whether you’re looking for a laid-back beach retreat or a getaway packed with fun-filled nights, Kos holidays will not disappoint.